SerenityOS/serenity/Documentation/BuildInstructions.md

 ##### QEMU 5

-QUEMU version 5 is available in Ubuntu 20.10.
+QEMU version 5 is available in Ubuntu 20.10.
 For earlier versions, you can build it using the `Toolchain/BuildQemu.sh` script.
 You may need the gtk+ 3.0 dev package:

 ```console